Visit More Muslim Holidays Rejoice as our Lord is with us!

 2:185 - The prescribed fasting is for a fixed number of days, but whoso among you is sick or on a journey, shall fast the same number of other days; and for those who are able to fast only with great difficulty, is an expiation - the feeding of a poor man.
 And whoso does good of his own accord it is better for him.
 And fasting is good for you, if you only knew.

-For the last 1400 years, over one billion Muslims throughout the world, believers pay special attention to the esoteric (batin) matters by practising the exoteric (zaher) fasting by refraining from dishonesty, stealing, unethical actions, and other activities that would lead one astray.
+For the last 1400 years, over one billion Muslims throughout the world, believers pay special attention to the esoteric (batin) matters by practicing the exoteric (zaher) fasting by refraining from dishonesty, stealing, unethical actions, and other activities that would lead one astray.
 A Momin's (believer's) life is a journey to become one with the Essence and her daily life is a mirror of her spiritual beauty.
+A Muslim lives a daily life of piety which includes practice of faith and taking care of life, that means, working for the family, earning and taking part in society whilst also maintaining a relationship with the Creator-on-high.
+So the tasbi (rosary) will be in contstant use to remember God and recall this link with the Spirit and Soul.

-During Ramadan, Muslims fast from sun-up to sun-down daily, not having anything to eat, drink, smoke or indulging in sexual relations.
-A special feast is prepared for the breaking of the fast, where everyone present is invited to partake of the dinner after the all-day fast.
+During Ramadan, Muslims fast from sun-up to sun-down daily, not having anything to eat, drink, smoke and keep away from sexual relations during that period.
+A special feast is prepared for the breaking of the fast each evening, where everyone present is invited to partake of the dinner after the all-day fast where prayers of thanks are offered and family and friends reconnect and rejoice for remembering their duty to God and for striving to be pious.

 The month ends with special festivities on the Eid al-Fitr (Day of Feasting) celebration when families and friends truly rejoice for having completed the commandment of Allah by successful abstinence and by zikr (remembrance of Allah) at all times.

-Here is 48th Imam, Mowlana Sultan Mahomed Shah's view:
+Here is our 48th Imam, 48th Imam Mowlana Sultan Mahomed Shah Aga Khan III's view on fasting:

 "The healthy human body is the temple in which the flame of the Holy Spirit burns, and thus it deserves the respect of scrupulous cleanliness and personal hygiene.
 Prayer is a daily necessity, a direct communication of the spark with the Universal flame.
 Reasonable fasting for a month in every year, provided a man's health is not impaired thereby, is an essential part of the body's discipline -through which the body learns to renounce all impure desires.
 Adultery, alcoholism, slander and thinking evil of one's neighbour are specifically and severely condemned.
 All men, rich and poor, must aid one another materially and personally.
 The rules vary in detail, but they all maintain the principle of universal mutual aid in the Muslim fraternity.
 This fraternity is absolute, and it comprises men of all colours and all races: black, white, yellow, tawny; all are the sons of Adam in the flesh and all carry in them spark of the Divine Light.
 Everyone should strive his best to see that this spark be not extinguished but rather developed to that full "Companionship-on-High" which was the vision expressed in the last words of the Prophet on his deathbed, the vision of that blessed state which he saw clearly awaiting him.
 In Islam the Faithful believe in Divine justice and are convinced that the solution of the great problem of predestination and free will is to be found in the compromise that God knows what man is going to do, but that man is free to do it or not."